This is about my experiences in Western Australia.

 This facility was developed along with the Paraburdoo mine to increase export capacity in 1970 - 1972.

 The major drives were all 3.3kV and fed via vacuum circuit breakers (VCB's).
 These were all located in the Substations adjacent to the drives.
 Relay controls were again used, but completely different.
 The control system was all done by Siemens and used a rack style system with plug in cards.
 In a major departure from previous systems this system was all 60Vdc with the negative grounded.
 This was a significant safety improvment.
-The system also allowed fault finding by testing for voltage with earth reference.
+The system also allowed fault finding by testing for voltage anywhere using earth for reference.

 The other major change concerned the control wiring which utilised instrument style twisted pair cabling.
 Field devices were cabled to marshalling boxes which then used anything from 12 pair to 50 pair Dekoron cables back to local substation MDF panels.
 These panels used vertical risers with communications style solder termination blocks.
 Another set of termination risers was connected to the control card racks by plug leads.
 Interconnetions between the two sets of termination risers was by grey fly wiring draped through loose ram's horn guides and soldered each end.
 This looked untidy but was very efficient and practical.

 This project also saw the installation of the first computer in process control in the Pilbara.
 This was a DEC PDP-8 installed in the Sample Plant.
 It was a in a nice cabinet in the Sample Control Room.
 This was a very basic 12 bit machine with ferrite memory, piano-key panel for initial data entry and real flashing lights on the front panel.
 The beast used "octal" notation and was programmed in assembly language.
 It had a DEC teletype for printing reports and command entry.
 A paper tape reader allowed loading of the operating system and application program.
 Before the tape reader worked the reader program had to be loaded by hand using the piano keys on the front panel.
-This entailed setting the 12 keys to either 0 or 1 as per the code sheet, presseng enter and then increment.
+This entailed setting the 12 keys to either 0 or 1 as per the code sheet, pressing enter and then increment.
 The process was repeated until the program was loaded then it was run.
 Then the paper tape for each application program was loaded.
 This took a while.
 The program was stored on memory cards which used ferrite memory.
 This was my first "hands on" experience with computers.

 PDP-8 Data Panel.